IndraMC/XzAffinity/README.md

 ## ⚙️ Configuration

 XzAffinity is highly configurable.
-You can customize all messages, affinity types, and maximum limits in the `settings.yml` file.
+You can customize all messages in the `config.yml` file, and you can customize affinity types and maximum limits in the `settings.yml` file.

 ### Default Affinity Types
 - Lovers (Default max: 1)